boardfish/dissertation/contents/1-literature-review.md

 classroom can preserve the level of immersion traditional escape rooms often display with adequate results.

+Technology can enhance these implementations of escape rooms, preserving some level of immersion by providing something interactive and physical.
+@ross2019turning applied a decoder box developed for use in educational escape rooms [@ross2019design]. @ross2019design reports that "the cost of a single complete system is $30.00 AUD" (around £16 at the time of writing) and that it is reprogrammable to handle several solutions.
+This arguably makes it an inexpensive and reusable solution for classroom escape rooms.
+Participants in studies that have used the decoder box prefer *"the user interface of something physical rather than a computer based abstraction"* [@ross2019design] or *"paper and pen or an app on their phone"* [@ross2019turning].

 <!-- Visibility -->

 Technology, particularly monitors, may be avoided in the escape room due to the